umgbhalla/dotfiles/.config/install/doc/openbsd.md

 It is much easier to set up a proper network configuration after the installation process has finished.

 - Type `done` and the installation process will continue without a network connection.
 - Type a DNS name domain name.
-I usually use the format `hostname.domain` - for example, `aesir.domain`.
+I usually just use `domain`.
 - Press `ENTER` to use `none` for the default DNS nameservers.

 #### Password <a name="password"></a>